-As of July 2021, the Entomological Society of America has discontinued the use of “gypsy moth” as a common name for Lymantria dispar.
-A new common name has not yet been selected.
+As of July 2021, the Entomological Society of America (ESA) has discontinued the use of “gypsy moth” as a common name for Lymantria dispar.
+Spongy moth is the new common name that was selected by the ESA March 2, 2022.
 The changes will need to be reconciled in accordance with federal and state regulations that will also need to be updated.
-The Minnesota Department of Agriculture is committed to phasing out the discontinued common name and adopting the new common name when available.
+The Minnesota Department of Agriculture is committed to phasing out the discontinued common name and adopting the new common name.
 Documents and other materials will be updated to educate the public about the name change.

 Each year the MDA sets around 20,000 gypsy moth traps throughout Minnesota to determine the location and size of gypsy moth populations.
 The MDA's survey program is closely tied to the insect's biology.
 The female does not fly so she uses a pheromone, or sex attractant, to lure the male moth to her for mating.
 Although humans can't detect the scent of the pheromone, it is a powerful attractant to the male gypsy moth.